Trebek/pydealer/README.md

-PyDeck
+PyDealer: Playing Card Simulator
 =============================

-A module containing a class/methods for generating/shuffling/dealing any number of decks of 52 playing cards (standard 'French deck').
-Possibly could be used for a command prompt/console (not a video game console), card-based game.
+A module containing classes/methods for simulating decks of playing cards (standard 'French deck').
+Could possibly be used for a command prompt/console, card-based game.

 **[See a demo.](http://repl.it/MVy)**